 | Cost | You pay only for transport and the food you choose | Higher upfront cost, often including guiding and some food or transport elements |

-| Food choices | You can choose every stall yourself | The guide may choose or recommend specific stops |
+| Food choices | You choose every stall yourself | The guide may choose or recommend specific stops |

-| Transport | You handle trains, taxis, walking routes, and timing yourself | The route between markets is explained or coordinated for you |
+| Transport between markets | You handle trains, taxis, walking routes, and timing yourself | The route between markets is explained or coordinated for you |

 | Language support | You may need pointing, translation apps, or simple Japanese phrases | A guide can explain ingredients, ordering, and market customs |

-| Tuna auction context | You can watch, but you may not understand the hand signals or process | A guide can explain what you are seeing and why it matters |
+| Tuna auction context | You can watch from visitor areas, but may not understand the process | A guide can explain what you are seeing and why it matters |

-| What is not guaranteed | Popular shops may close, sell out, or have long queues | Specific stalls, foods, and closer auction viewing areas may still depend on shop hours, tour details, or advance-access rules |
+| What is not guaranteed | Popular shops may close, sell out, or have long queues | Specific stalls, foods, transport details, and closer auction viewing may still depend on shop hours, tour details, date, and access rules |

 Best Choice for Independent Travelers

-Choose a DIY visit if your main goal is to eat Tsukiji Fish Market food without a strict schedule.
+Choose a DIY visit if your main goal is to eat Tsukiji food without a strict schedule.
 Arrive around 9:00 AM, bring cash, avoid Sundays and some Wednesdays when possible, and focus on two or three foods instead of trying to eat everything.

 This is the better option if you want flexibility, lower cost, and time to wander.
 It also works well if you are not interested in the Toyosu tuna auction.